jxxcarlson/heat-futhark/README.md

 ## Project structure

 The Futhark and server files are in `./futhark-server`.
-The file for (the start of) the Elm client are in `./src`
+The files for (the start of) the Elm client are in `./src`

 ## Running the example